Memory Consolidation: How the Brain Transforms Learning into Lasting Knowledge

 Facts and concepts (declarative memory) rely heavily on sleep-dependent consolidation involving hippocampal-neocortical dialogue.
 The classroom focus on declarative knowledge makes sleep particularly important for school learning.

-Skills and procedures (procedural memory) consolidate through repetition and practice, with sleep, particularly REM sleep, playing a role in offline gains.
-Students learning procedures should expect improvement after sleep, even without additional practice.
+Skills and procedures (procedural memory) consolidate through repetition and practise, with sleep, particularly REM sleep, playing a role in offline gains.
+Students learning procedures should expect improvement after sleep, even without additional practise.

 Learning to make perceptual distinctions, such as recognising patterns or distinguishing sounds, shows sleep-dependent consolidation.
 Students learning to recognise scientific specimens, musical intervals, or language sounds benefit from overnight consolidation.